 In our Pre-School program, it is compulsory to have one care-giver attend the program daily.
 Here, we train/educate

 process and it has to be carried out as a continued affair rather than a few hours a day.
-We teach them how this
+We teach them how

-out on a daily basis.
+are carried out on a daily basis.